We take a look at the main touchpoints across the Games and explore the design story behind each one.

 Last week, designer stationery company Moleskine opened a café in Milan – so we asked designers what brand they would like to see open a food and drink space.

-Google has recently opened its new London office, set to be the company’s largest in Europe – we take a tour around the interiors to find out what it is that makes Google’s working environment so unique.
+Google has recently opened its new London office, set to be the company’s largest in Europe – we take a tour around the interiors to find out what it is

 Help give an object a home with the Design Museum’s new fundraising campaign, which looks to raise £200,000 towards the construction of the new museum site.